 - Access to technology: Automated trading software and algorithmic strategies are increasingly used to spot anomalies at lightning speed.

-Step-by-step arbitrage trading process
+Step-by-step trading process

-Arbitrage trading is systematic and requires precision, liquidity assessment, and risk controls.
+This kind of trading is systematic and requires precision, liquidity assessment, and risk controls.
 The objective is to lock in the spread, not to take a directional view on markets.
 A simplified step-by-step framework is outlined below:

 - Market observation: Monitor price feeds across multiple markets or asset classes.